 Everyday the average waster per person in American is between 4-5 pounds of trash.
 That’s a lot of unnecessary plastic that can easily be eliminated.
 Making a few small changes in your daily routine can drastically reduce the amount of garbage that you have to deal with onboard and at the dock, helping reduce the destruction of our valuable ecosystems.

-Avoid single-use plastic: It is estimated that 8 Million tons of plastic trash are dumped into our oceans every year, including a whopping 500,000 plastic straws polluting our waters every single day in the USA alone.
-Making an effort to refuse single use plastics is an easy way to make every day eco-conscious.
-Skip the straws, say no to plastic water bottles and bring your own re-usable bags to the grocery store.
-Making a difference is that simple.
+Avoid single-use plastic: It is estimated that 8 million tons of plastic trash are dumped into our oceans every year, including a whopping 500,000 plastic straws polluting our waters every single day in the USA alone.
+Making an effort to refuse single-use plastics is an easy way to make every day eco-conscious.
+Skip the straws, say no to plastic water bottles and bring your own reusable bags to the grocery store.
+Making a difference is simple.

 Green Alternatives To Reduce Your Environmental Impact

-Composting toilets: Compositing toilets are a great alternative to the traditional saltwater-flush boat toilet, especially on casually used vessels.
+Composting toilets: Composting toilets are a great alternative to the traditional saltwater-flush boat toilet, especially on casually used vessels.
 There is no thru-hull plumbing or separate holding tank needed to install a composting toilet and no need to visit a USCG approved pump out station to empty one.
 These compact toilets turn solid waste into inert compost.
-Becoming increasing popular with boaters composting toilets are easy to use, affordable to install and green.
+Becoming increasingly popular with boaters composting toilets is easy to use, affordable to install and green.